 Best Budget-Friendly Vacation Spots in the U.S.

-There are many places in the country that will undoubtedly fulfill your travel itch.
+There are many places in the country that will undoubtedly fulfil your travel itch.
 Whether you like warm, cool, or dry climates, there is something for everyone.
 The following list will get you started on making a travel plan to get away and leave your worries behind without breaking the bank.

 Grand Canyon, Arizona